 Firstly, the elephant in the room is sugar, and the effects it can have on our teeth.
 We really have no excuse to overlook the effects sugar can have on our teeth over Christmas.
-We’ve been told since we’re very young that sugar is incredibly harmful to both our teeth and our general health.
-Rather than cutting sugar out completely, simply cutting down on any additional sugar on top of the recommended dietary requirements.
-After all, our teeth aren’t instantly protected from harmful sugar just because it’s Christmas; it might be a magical time of the year…but it isn’t that magical.
+We’ve been told since being very young that sugar is incredibly harmful to both our teeth and general health.
+Rather than cutting sugar out completely, simply cut down on any additional sugar over the recommended dietary requirements.
+After all, our teeth aren’t protected from harmful sugar just because it’s Christmas; it might be a magical time of the year…but it isn’t that magical.

 Another mainstay routine that many adults like to indulge in during the holidays is popping a bottle of prosecco or champagne to mark the special time of the year.
 It’s therapeutic and cathartic to sit back and sip on the fine stuff with the rest of the family – a toast can often feel necessary.
 Our recommendation is to stick with the one glass, though.
 Fizzy alcoholic beverages like prosecco are jam-packed with sugar, and when paired with the bubbles, these drinks can often make up a nasty cocktail for serious tooth decay.